tgstation/common_core/Governments and Organisations/Corporations/Nanotrasen/Divisions of Nanotrasen.md

 Field: Surveying and Colonial Endeavours

 # NTHW (Nanotrasen Health and Wellbeing)
+> ***MAKING HEALTHIER LIVES***
 Headquarters: Ishtar, Astarte, Alpha Centauri
 NTHW is Nanotrasen's medical subdivision, tasked with medical research, health insurance, production of medical goods, and operation of hospitals, clinics, and deathcare facilities across human space.
 Despite consistent profits, the division has fallen on hard times in recent years due to the Prosperity cloning scandal damaging public trust, and this has resulted in a reduction of funding from corporate.
-Perhaps unsurprisingly, this hasn't exactly made NTHW's higher-ups happy, and their approach to internal politics within Nanotrasen has become increasingly hostile, with Director Claire Duchamp being desperate to reclaim the division's lost glory by any means necessary.
+Perhaps unsurprisingly, this hasn't exactly made NTHW's higher-ups happy, and their approach to both external and internal politics has become increasingly ruthless, with Director Claire Duchamp being desperate to reclaim the division's lost glory by any means necessary.

 ## NTHW Subdivisions

 # NTCG (Nanotrasen Consumer Goods)
-> "We got to install microwave ovens; custom kitchen deliveries; we got to move these refrigerators; we got to move these colour TVs"
+> ***INNOVATIONS FOR A BETTER TOMORROW***

 Headquarters: NT Asian Regional Headquarters, Busan, Korea NTCG is responsible for most of Nanotrasen's publically-sold products; under their broad heading is included consumer electronics, automotive, aerospace, as well as dozens of smaller companies with their own branding under the NT umbrella.
 As might be expected of the division that produces everything from alarm clocks to spaceships, coffeemakers to industrial drills, or games consoles to handguns, they exercise a great deal of power within NT's internal politics game and generate a lot of revenue for the corporation.